spica-engine/site/docs/content/modules/query-params.md

 Example below  will order by id DESC, skip 20 entries and get 5 next entries from the bucket
 > GET: `<YOUR-API>/data?skip=20&limit=5&sort={_id: -1}`

-Example below  will resolve every relation fields in the root object
+The example below  will resolve every relation field in the root object
 > GET: `<YOUR-API>/data?relation=true`

-Example below  will resolve only user field in the root object
+The example below  will resolve only the user field in the root object
 > GET: `<YOUR-API>/data?relation=user`

-Example below  will resolve user and wallet in user object, also will resolve bank in the root object
+The example below  will resolve user and wallet in the user object, also will resolve bank in the root object
 > GET: `<YOUR-API>/data?relation=user.wallet&relation=bank`

 Example below  will return total entries count with all entries
 > GET: `<YOUR-API>/data?paginate=true`

-Example below  will return only scheduled entries
+The example below  will return only scheduled entries
 > GET: `<YOUR-API>/data?schedule=true`